 Harris Wood SpringLoc

-engineered floors is a great choice to use in summer homes where the heat is turned lower when no one is there.
+engineered flooring is a great choice to use in summer homes where the heat is turned lower during the off season when no one is there.
 They are also beneficial in areas of the country with more

 drastic humidity changes because they are not attached to the subfloor

 at all, therefore allowing freer constant movement (expansion and

 Floating floor boards are connected to one another (either

 by glue or by a click locking tongue and groove).
 Once these boards are

 connected, they become a single unit and when expansion and contraction